 Travel after application has been approved: Students can travel while on OPT as long as they have a valid passport and visa stamp, an EAD card, letter verifying employment from employer and a valid travel signature on the 2nd page of your I-20.
 Travel signatures on post-completion OPT are valid for 6 months and must be valid upon your return to the U.S.

 Applying for a visa: Students who do NOT have a valid F-1 visa stamp in their passport may apply for a new F-1 visa to enter the U.S. You should take your EAD card, I-20 and letter of employment to the embassy or consulate.
 While there is no guarantee that your visa will be granted it is still possible.
 It is more difficult to apply for a new visa while your post-completion OPT application is pending.

 If a student departs the U.S. and returns on a different immigration status such as a visitor (B) visa or a visa waiver (VWT), that student is NOT eligible for practical training as their status on the I-94 is no longer F-1; EVEN if the work permit is received after they return to the United States.
 A work permit is only valid with an I-94 that says "F-1" and "D/S".

 If you have applied for Optional Practical Training (OPT), you should have received an official document, called a Form I-797C, Notice of Action (Receipt Notice).
-You may check the status of your application under Case Status using the Receipt Number (starts with WAC) on the receipt notice.
+You may check the status of your application under "Check Case Status" using the Receipt Number on the receipt notice.
+You may also sign up to receive email updates on your case.
 You should receive the results of your application within 90 days of the Received Date listed on the receipt notice.